mesosphere/dcos-docs-site/pages/services/kafka-zookeeper/2.3.0-3.4.12/security/index.md

 An overview of the Apache ZooKeeper Kerberos security features can be found [here](https://cwiki.apache.org/confluence/display/ZOOKEEPER/ZooKeeper+and+SASL).

-**Note:** These security features are only available on DC/OS Enterprise 1.10 and above.
+**Note:** These security features are only available on DC/OS Enterprise 1.10 and later.

 ## Authentication